-The following article was sent to us by Sue Kinchin, a member of the Association of Pet Dog Trainers and gives an interesting alternative insight into what makes Collies so special.
+The following article sent to us by Sue Kinchin, one of our Ambassadors, gives an interesting alternative insight into what makes Collies so special.

 If you have a Border Collie you have a very special dog; a dog that is intelligent, sensitive, eager to please and very quick to learn.
 Sounds like the perfect pet?
 Yes, with our help they can make wonderful pets, but we need to remember that when we take one of these very special and complex dogs into our homes we have a responsibility to try to understand all the factors that make a Border Collie what it is.
 The more we can understand our Border Collies the less likely it is that we, and our collie, will encounter serious problems.
 Border Collies have been bred for generations in a very specific and restricted environment for a very specific task and, as a breed, are relative new-comers to life as pets.
 Some cope very well and others struggle.
 It is our duty to try to understand these beautiful, clever creatures and to help them to cope.

 We can easily find books that tell us what Border Collies have been bred for.
 We will be warned about their sensitivity to movement and tendency to chase things and about the fact that they need to have their brains occupied, but what we are not generally asked to think about are those characteristics that are not necessary in a working sheepdog, but which make life easier for a pet dog.

 Anyone who has owned Border Collies will be aware that they are generally cautious dogs.
 Without intensive and sensitive socialisation as puppies they are often wary of people, intolerant of unfamiliar dogs and anxious about anything new or changing.
 Even with intensive socialisation some retain these characteristics.
 Border Collies are prone to being affected by a single bad experience and have poor "bounce back" when something goes wrong for them.